dazzmo/robot_art_comp_usyd/README.md

 # Acknowledgements

-Thank to everyone who contributed to this project:
+Thank you to everyone who contributed to this project:

 Damian Abood, Kelly Lynch, James Wong, and Xue Yin Zhang.